The age-old war between cheerleaders and nerds reigns supreme, and not just in the lunchroom: it’s present in the content marketing world.

 Consumer-facing companies, especially ones in leisure, snacks, travel or entertainment industries, just get to have more fun.
 After all, they’re trying to sell fun, which perhaps a company with B2B communication software or sales automation products might not be able to do without jeopardizing their reputation.

 When exploring marketing inspiration for small businesses, it’s easy to get bombarded by rustic logos, twee explainer videos, interactive web experiences and sassy tweets from members of a cooler, hipper crowd.
 But there’s no reason certain industries should get to own all the fun.
 Opportunities to delight your audience abound, and you can capitalize on them while retaining the trust and respect crucial to your business.
 Here are a few practical tips to get started.

 1. Diversify your content offerings

-If you’re a pharmaceutical startup and your content strategy consists of cranking out case studies every quarter for other businesses in your industry, get creative with what else you can offer to a reader (especially if you have access to research or useful and unique information to others in your field).
-Some of your audience will be able to connect better with a bite-sized article than a 70-page case study, so try repurposing the information in your case study into a Cliffnotes, blog-friendly version, using more down-to-earth language.
+If you’re a pharmaceutical startup and your content strategy consists of cranking out case studies every quarter for other businesses in your industry, get creative with what else you can offer to a reader.
+This is especially important if you have access to research or useful and unique information to others in your field.
+Some of your audience will be able to connect better with a bite-sized article than a 70-page case study, so try re-purposing the information in your case study into a digestible blog-friendly version, using more down-to-earth language.

 Who’s doing this well: Linkdex, an SEO platform, houses case studies and explainer videos on their main website, but has a whole content experience that’s more widely appealing at momentology.com (memorable name!).
 Here’s a post on video marketing tips from Buzzfeed -- something that couldn’t live on their main site.